flipp-oss/deimos/README.md

     # successively as the DB is polled to ensure even if a batch ends in the
     # middle of a timestamp, we won't miss any records.
     # You can override or change this behavior if necessary.
   end

+  # You can define this method if you need to do some extra actions with
+  # the collection of elements you just sent to Kafka
+  def post_process(batch)
+    # write some code here
+  end
 end
 ```